See Fireworks During Fourth of July and All Summer in North Carolina

 Admission: free

-Events span a week, recognizing the heritage of the Lumbee people in Robeson County.
+Events span more than a week, recognizing the heritage of the Lumbee people in Robeson County.
 Activities include a golf tournament, 5K run, bike race, parade, car show, outdoor concerts and local markets selling Lumbee wares.
-The fireworks show takes place July 2.

 Admission: cost varies; some events are free